The 6 Business Loan Documents You’ll Need to Apply

 2. Bank Statements

-Lenders are much more likely to lend to businesses that they believe are actively earning revenue while managing their expenses in a healthy way, so it’s important that your bank statements reflect this.
+Lenders are much more likely to lend to businesses that they believe are actively earning revenue while managing their expenses in a healthy way.
+Due to this, it’s important that your financial statements reflect this.

 3. Tax Returns

-Your business’ tax returns can illustrate how your business has performed in the past.
+Your business’ income tax returns can illustrate how your business has performed in the past.
 If your business is brand new, you should ask your accountant to help you create a projection of what your tax returns might look like in the upcoming year.